komar41/vigma/notebooks/README.md

-# How to use
+# eMoGis Python: How to Use

-The API for **eMoGis** is designed to facilitate a variety of tasks related to motion/gait data.
+The python API for **eMoGis** is designed to facilitate a variety of tasks related to motion/gait data.
 The main functionalities are grouped into the following categories:

 - [**Format Conversion**](#format-conversion): Convert motion capture files from various formats (TRC, MAT, C3D) to CSV files for easier handling and analysis.
 - [**Feature Extraction**](#feature-extraction): Extract meaningful features from the motion capture data, such as joint angles, step parameters, and more.